cliosight/Docs/README.md

 ## JSON body of a Dashboard  <a name="dashboardjson"></a>

-The JSON tags of a dashboard is given below.
+The JSON tags of a dashboard are given below.
 ```css
 {
     "is_public": {